andrewrosss/DLND-project1/README.md

-# Image Classification with Tensorflow
+# Image Classification

-Here we implement a simple convolutional neural network (CNN) to classify handwritten digits from the MNIST dataset.
+Here we implement a simple convolutional neural network (CNN) in TensorFlow to classify handwritten digits from the MNIST dataset.